mmatyas/pegasus-docs/docs/user-guide/asset-files.md

 3. A file with matching name under `<directory>/media/`
 4. Third-party sources (eg. EmulationStation, Steam)

+To download assets for all your games automatically, you might want to use a so-called "scraper".
+See the [bottom of this page](#how-to-get-assets-for-my-games) for more details.

 ## Assets in the Metadata file

 All recognized asset types can be set in the `metadata.txt` (and `metadata.pegasus.txt`) file by adding a `assets.<assetname>: <file>` key-value pair for a game.